Hiking to Tiger's Nest: What the 1,000-Meter Climb Is Actually Like

 This is the view.
 Not the view from the monastery itself, which is too close for perspective, but this — the full monastery complex framed against the cliff, the prayer flags strung across the void, the valley dropping away below in shades of green and gold.

-"Every time is different," he said eventually.
+"Every time is different," he says eventually.
 "The clouds, the light, the season.
 In spring the apple blossoms frame it.
 In autumn the leaves turn red.
 In winter there is sometimes snow on the roofs."

 The Final Approach